Sarasota Gulls

 The Sarasota Gulls were a minor league baseball team, based in Sarasota, Florida, as a member of the early Florida State League.
 The team played in 1926 as the Gulls, however the following season they played as the Sarasota Tarpons.
-They were the first team to represent Sarasota inside of Florida State League.
+They were the first team to represent Sarasota in the Florida State League.
 The city would not host another FSL team until the Sarasota Sun Sox arrived in 1961.
 The team folded in 1928, when the FSL went on a hiatus.